Murder of Lola Daviet: Perpetrator

-On 17 October 2022, 24-year-old Dahbia Benkired (ذهبية بن كريد) was indicted on charges of "murder of a minor under 15" and "rape with torture and acts of barbarism".
-Born in Algiers, Algeria, Benkired came to France legally in May 2016 on a student visa which she then overstayed.
-She had no prior criminal record and was known to police as a victim of domestic violence in 2018.
-She was held in isolation at Fresnes Prison.
+On 17 October 2022, 24-year-old Dahbia Benkired (ذهبية بن كريد) was indicted on charges of "murder of a minor under 15", "rape with torture," and "acts of barbarism".
+Born in Algiers, Algeria, Benkired had come to France legally, in May 2016, on a student visa, which she then overstayed.
+She had no prior criminal record and was known to the police as a victim of domestic violence, committed in 2018.
+After her indictment, she was held in isolation at Fresnes Prison.

-Benkired had no job or home, and lived with an acquaintance in Val-de-Marne and her 26-year-old sister in the same apartment building as the Daviet family.
-Her sister testified to investigators that Benkired had been making incoherent statements at night.
-Lola's mother, the caretaker of the apartment where Benkired's sister lived, rejected Benkired's request for a pass to enter the apartment on her own.
+Benkired was unemployed and lived with an acquaintance in Val-de-Marne or with her 26-year-old sister in the same apartment building in Paris as the Daviet family.
+Her sister testified to the investigators that Benkired had been making incoherent statements at night.
+Lola's mother, caretaker of the apartment where Benkired's sister lived, had rejected Benkired's request for a pass that would enable her to enter the apartment on her own.

-Benkired was not known to psychiatric services, and was declared mentally fit to be interviewed by police.
+Benkired, who was not known to psychiatric services, was declared mentally fit to be interviewed by the police.
 Benkired's lawyer, Alexandre Silva, denied that the murder was racially motivated.

-On 21 August 2022, Benkired was detained at Orly Airport for having neither a plane ticket nor valid identity papers, and was issued an obligation to leave French territory (Obligation de quitter le territoire français; OQTF) the same day.
+On 21 August 2022, Benkired had been detained at Orly Airport for having neither a plane ticket nor valid identity papers, and was issued an obligation to leave French territory (Obligation de quitter le territoire français; OQTF) the same day.
 As she had no criminal record, she was not sent to a detention centre, but given 30 days to return to Algeria.

 Investigation

-During her interrogation, Benkired fluctuated between accepting and denying responsibility, and said that her account of committing the crime was actually a recall of a dream.
-At points, she blamed the crime on an armed stranger, or a ghost.
-When shown pictures of Lola's body, Benkired said "That leaves me indifferent.
+During her interrogation, Benkired fluctuated between accepting and denying responsibility, and claimed that her initial account of committing the crime was actually a recall of a dream.
+At one point, she blamed the crime on an armed stranger, then on a ghost.
+When shown pictures of Lola's body, Benkired responded, "This leaves me indifferent.
 I was raped too and I saw my parents die in front of me".
-Benkired said that her motive was her dispute with Lola's mother.
+Benkired said that her motive was the dispute with Lola's mother.